-The Company's sales organisation working with Fundamenta-Lakáskassza Kft. as a tied agency continued to operate effectively, thanks to which about 96% of the new contracts were concluded by the Personal Banker network.
-The ratio of contracts concluded by Partner Sales amounted to 3%, while the share of the performance of Contact Center was 1%.
+The Company's sales organisation working with Fundamenta-Lakáskassza Kft. as a tied agency continued to operate effectively, thanks to which about 95.9% of the new contracts were concluded by the Personal Banker network.
+The ratio of contracts concluded by Partner Sales amounted to 3.3%, while the share of the performance of Contact Center was 0.8%.

-In the Partner Sales division the best performing partners were brokers, Takarék Group, UniCredit Bank and Generali Insurance, but the performance of these partners did not reach significant volumes either.
+In the Partner Sales division the best performing partners were brokers, Takarék Group, UniCredit Bank and Generali Insurance.